-Aesthetician Brittany Ballachino answers some key questions and offers tips on how to prevent, recognize and manage ingrown hair, wherever it appears.
+Aesthetician Christina Smith answers some key questions and offers tips on how to prevent, recognize and manage ingrown hair, wherever it appears.

 A: When you remove hair from your body it sometimes grows in crooked or back into the skin.
-The hair becomes encapsulated within the hair follicle and causes a mild infection.
+The hair becomes encapsulated within the hair follicle and can cause a mild infection.
 This creates a red bump or mild inflammation in the area.
-It sometimes looks like acne with a “head” filled with pus.
+It sometimes looks like acne with a head filled with pus.

 Ingrown hairs are more likely to occur on the bikini line or in the underarm area.
-They are different from other bumps because you usually can see the dark hair inside the bump.
+They’re different from other bumps because you usually can see the dark hair inside the bump.

 A: There are several products and practices that sometimes spark problems with ingrown hair:

 A. Ingrown hairs typically don’t cause any future problems.
-However, some people develop hyperpigmentation, or darkening of the skin.
-You can treat this with chemical peels or other skin-care regimens.
+However, some people develop hyperpigmentation, or darkening of the skin because of it.
+You can treat these conditions with chemical peels or other skin-care regimens.

 If you have a darker complexion, you likely will have more problems with scarring or marks left behind from ingrown hairs than those with lighter skin.

-A. There’s no guaranteed way to prevent ingrown hair.
+A. Unfortunately there’s no guaranteed way to prevent ingrown hair.
 But there are some things you can do to increase your chances of keeping it at bay:

-A: Contrary to popular belief, you shouldn’t yank out ingrown hair.
-If there is pus, there is a slight infection.
+A: Contrary to popular belief, you shouldn’t yank out any ingrown hairs.
+If there’s pus, that means there’s a slight infection.
 So keep the area clean and dry and avoid shaving there until it clears up.